vkalra/myScripts/README.md

 myScripts
 =========

-Scripts to help me do common task on my machines
+Scripts to help me do common tasks on my machines